 All this raises questions about whether such claims hold water.

 Primarily because of a lack of quality data, evidence to date is inconclusive.

-Several years ago, the National Health and Medical Research Commission (NHMRC) undertook a comprehensive assessment of the evidence on the possible effects of wind farms in humans.
+Several years ago, the National Health and Medical Research Commission (NHMRC) undertook an assessment of the evidence on possible effects of wind farms in humans.
 Its final report in 2015 found that:

 - there was no direct evidence that exposure to wind farm noise affects physical or mental health

 - there was consistent but poor quality direct evidence that wind farm noise is associated with annoyance

 - there was less consistent and poor quality direct evidence of an association between sleep disturbance and wind farm noise